wanghou5/math2130-fall2017/README.md

    This term we will be using [Piazza][] for class discussion and all students should enroll in this forum by visiting the [Piazza signup page][].

-   This system is highly catered to getting you help fast and efficiently from classmates, the TA, and the professor.
+   This system is designed to get you help fast and efficiently from classmates, the TA, and the professor.
 Rather than emailing questions to the teaching staff, students are encouraged to post questions on Piazza forum.
    If you have any problems or feedback for the developers, email